usf-cs212-spring2020/usf-cs212-spring2020.github.io/guides/exam-1.md

 ## Exam Retake

 You will have an opportunity to retake the entire exam during the next class period.
-The retake format is the same as before (e.g. only access allowed websites).
+The retake is  conducted exactly the same as the original exam with a couple of exceptions.

-However, in addition to the allowed websites, you can also consult the instructor for hints if you do not know how to fix an answer.
+First, the retake does NOT require using Lockdown Browser.
+However, you may still only access the allowed websites listed earlier.
+Second, in addition to the allowed websites, you can consult the instructor for hints if you do not know how to fix an answer.
 The instructor will also go through hints for difficult questions on the board during the retake process.
 You will also have access to the answers on your original attempt, but the order of questions may not be the same!

-You will be able to earn back a **percentage of points that you missed** on your original attempt.
-The exact percentage is determined by the exam average.
-The exact formula used is as follows:

-  > Original Percentage + ( Retake Percentage - Original Percentage ) x Retake Percent

-For example, suppose you earned an 80% on your original attempt and improved that to 90% on the retake.
-If the retake percentage is 50%, then your final score will be:

-  > 80% + ( 90% - 80% ) x 50% = 80% + ( 10% ) x 50% = 80% + 5% = 85%

-**It is impossible to earn a lower score due to the retake process.** If your retake score is lower than your original score, we will use your original score instead.
+The final exam 1 score will be the *average* of the original and retake scores. **It is impossible to earn a lower score due to the retake process.** If your retake score is lower than your original score, your original score will be used instead of an average.

+The exam retake is optional.
+If you are happy with your current exam score, you can skip the retake process.
+Your original exam score will be used instead.

 ## Exam Topics